Program overview

 Program structure

-The SSWI program is structured to be completed over 4 semesters (2 years), providing a comprehensive educational experience.
+The SSWI program is structured to be completed in 4 semesters (2 years), with a full-time study option available.
+The program is delivered in a hybrid format, combining online coursework with in-person classes to enhance learning experiences.
 Key features of the program structure include:

 Featured Experiences